Digital Documentation Class 9 Notes

 To quickly print the document without any option, Click the Print icon.
 The entire document will be sent to the default printer defined for your computer.

-Print Preview is useful to check the document before printing.
-A user can check whether the document is prepared as needed, such as indentation, borders, etc.
+• Print preview – Print Preview is useful to check the document before printing.

 Printing all pages, single and multiple pages